-Name 04/13/2020) Since Business Experie William R. Ringo.
-74 2014 Mr. Ringo became a director upon the closing of th the Merger in July 2014 and became non-executive Chairman of the Board in February 2015.
+04/13/2020) Director Since Business Experience 74 2014 Mr. Ringo became a director upon the closing of the Merger in July 2014 and became 2014 non-executive Chairman of the Board in February 2015.
 Mr. Ringo has served as Interim Chief Executive Officer of Five Prime Therapeutics, Inc. (Five Prime) since September 2019.
 From July 2010 until December 2015, Mr. Ringo was a senior advisor with Barclays Capital, the global investment banking division of Barclays Bank PLC.
 From July 2010 until December 2015, Mr. Ringo served as a strategic advisor with Sofinnova Ventures, a life sciences-focused investment firm.
 Prior to his advisory roles with Barclays Capital and Sofinnova Ventures, Mr. Ringo served as Senior Vice President of Strategy and Business Development for Pfizer Inc., a biopharmaceutical company, from April 2008 until his retirement in April 2010.
-From 2004 to 2006, Mr. Ringo served as President and Chief Executive Officer of Abgenix, Inc., a biotechnology company acquired by Amgen, Inc. Mr. Ringo served on the Onyx Pharmaceuticals, Inc. board of directors from February 2011 until the October 2013 acquisition by Amgen, Inc. From 2001 to 2007, he served on various boards of directors, including the following public companies: Encysive Pharmaceuticals, Inc.; Inspire Pharmaceuticals, Inc.; and InterMune, Inc., where he was the non-executive chairman of the board of directors after serving as interim Chief Executive Officer from June 2003 to September 2003.
+From 2004 to 2006, Mr. Ringo served as President and Chief Executive Officer of Abgenix, Inc., a biotechnology company acquired by Amgen, Inc. Mr. Ringo served on the Onyx Pharmaceuticals, Inc. board of directors from February 2011 until the October 2013 acquisition by Amgen, Inc. From 2001 to 2007, he served on various boards of directors, including the following public companies: Encysive Pharmaceuticals, Inc.; Inspire Pharmaceuticals, Inc.; and InterMun- Inc., where he was the non-executive chairman of the board of directors after serving as interim Chief Executive Officer from June 2003 to September 2003.
 From 1994 to 2002, he served as a director and chairman of the board for Community Health Systems, Inc. His experience in the global pharmaceutical sector also includes nearly 30 years with Lilly.
 Over the course of his career with Lilly, Mr. Ringo served in numerous executive roles, including Product Group President for oncology and critical care, President of internal medicine products, President of the infectious diseases business unit, and Vice President of sales and marketing for U.S. pharmaceuticals.
 He also was a member of Lilly's operating committee.
 Mr. Ringo is the chairman of the board of Five Prime.
-In the last five years, Mr. Ringo was formerly a director of Immune Design Corp., Sangamo Biosciences, Inc., Mirati Technologies, Inc. and, prior to its being acquired by Lilly, Dermira, Inc. Mr. Ringo received a B.S. in business administration and an M.B.A. from
+In the last five years, Mr. Ringo received a B.S. in business administration and an M.B.